-Nixon debacle, created the Department of the Public Advocate.
-The Department's mandate was to serve the "public interest" as perceived by the Public Advocate.
-The Governor appointed Stanley C. Van Ness to the new Cabinet level position.
+Nixon debacle, created the Department of the Public Advocate.87 The Department's mandate was to serve the "public interest" as perceived by the Public Advocate.88 The Governor appointed Stanley C. Van Ness to the new Cabinet level position.
 Mr. Van Ness was then the State Public Defender and about as highly a respected lawyer and human being as one could hope to meet in New Jersey.
 At about the same time I was ready to move on, having been the CRLS Director for too long.
 My litigation work was being shelved by administrative demands and grant applications and funding.
 In just two years, we had expanded dramatically with several, new specialty divisions - like Senior Citizen Rights, Welfare Rights, Tenant Rights, Family Rights and Child Care.
 The money was there, and we went for it and got it.
 The demands of running what had become one of the largest law firms south of Trenton were totally undermining my ability to practice law.
 And I wanted to be practicing law.
 I gave the Board written notice of my intent to resign, agreeing to stay on until they hired a replacement.
 That same day, I got a call from Judy Yaskin, a member of our Board and New Jersey's First Assistant State Public Defender.
 Judy was a neighbor and a friend and supported the work we were doing, no matter how controversial.
 She and Mr. Rodriguez stood up to the withering attack the program faced from Vice President, Spiro Agnew - without blinking.
 Ms. Yaskin asked if I had any plans, and I said that I did not.
 I literally was just thinking of returning to a staff attorney position at CRLS.
 She then told me about this new Department.
 She was going to be the Assistant Commissioner to Stanley Van Ness, and she thought I might want to join.
 The Department had a litigating Division, Public Interest Advocacy ("PIA"), and there was an open position for a Deputy Director.
 Her close friend, another Public Defender, Art Penn, would be the Division Director, and she recommended we meet.
-I said that having just resigned from an administrative position, the last thing I wanted was a position like "Deputy Director" which would require me to do administrative work.
-She assured me that would not be the case.
-Mr. Penn would handle all of the administrative end.
-I could supervise the litigation.

-$^{87}$ Frederick D. Murphy, Government Under Glass, Black Enterprise, July 1977, at 45.

-Department of the Public Advocate Act of 1974, ch.
+I said that having just $^{^{87}}$ Frederick D. Murphy, Government Under Glass, Black Enterprise, July 1977. at 45.
+88 Department of the Public Advocate Act of 1974, ch.
 27, N.J.
 Laws 67.